College Resources & Scams

 Students of all ages – from kindergarten through college and adulthood – can be winners when they prepare for and pursue higher education.

-Led by the state’s Learn More Indiana initiative, the Cash for College campaign promotes specific, practical steps to help students at all levels get to and through college.
-This campaign, which leads up to Indiana’s March 10 financial aid deadline, offers a variety of resources:
+Led by the state’s Learn More Indiana initiative, this page promotes specific, practical steps to help students at all levels get to and through college.

 - free services like the new Indiana College Costs Estimator; and

-- a dedicated website with the latest news and information at CashforCollegeIndiana.org.
+- a website with the latest news and information at Learnmoreindiana.org/cost.

 State survey data reveals about 70 percent of Indiana’s would-be first generation college students don’t think they can afford post-secondary education.
 We want those students to know college is possible for all Hoosiers, and encourage them to take advantage of the resources and assistance available to them